 Kubernetes architecture

 The Kubernetes architecture is made up of several components that work together to provide a highly available and resilient container orchestration platform.
 Key Kubernetes components include the master node, which acts as the control plane and manages the cluster, and the worker nodes, which host containerized applications.
-The master node is made up of various components such as the Kubernetes API server, etcd for the state management of the cluster, the scheduler for workload distribution and the controller manager to maintain the desired state of the cluster.
+The master node is made up of various components such as the Kubernetes API server, etcd for cluster state management, the scheduler for workload distribution and the controller manager for maintaining the desired state of the cluster.
 The worker nodes run the containers and are managed by the master node.
 The Kubernetes architecture is designed to be highly scalable and fault-tolerant, ensuring efficient management of containerized workloads.

 Deployment and scalability